divyanshu-rawat/A-Jquery-Rating-Widget/README.md

   The service has already been created.
 The service will act as a simple echo service, taking the rating you submit inside a JSON object, and then sending back a JSON containing a message

+### Tip

+* Feel Free to replace rating-icons with any of the font awesome icons ! just a tip !

 ### Installation Instructions :grey_exclamation: